 Motor Neurone Disease

-The MRC Centre for Renegenerative Medicine also hosts the Euan MacDonald Centre for motor neurone disease.
+The MRC Centre for Regenerative Medicine also hosts the Euan MacDonald Centre for Motor Neurone Disease Research.

 While the gene causes the disease in a small group of inherited cases, it is believed to be relevant to more than 90 per cent of cases.